Published on October 31, 2018

 - Auto-generating Gantt charts to quickly gain insights regarding timelines and progress of projects.

 - Free version: unlimited tasks and meetings.
-Unlimited free workspaces and other basic features.
+Unlimited workspaces and other basic features.

-- Pro: Start at $1 per user/month.
+- Pro: Starting at $1 per user/month.
 Unlimited projects and other advanced features

 - Meetings Management to systematically categorize and execute meetings.